Names and identifying details have been changed to protect client privacy. Published with written consent.

 Why This Worked

-Michael's case highlights principles we hold closely in our grief and bereavement work.
+The client's case highlights principles we hold closely in our grief and bereavement work.

-- Grief is not a disease, but complicated grief is treatable.
+Grief is not a disease, but complicated grief is treatable.
 Distinguishing between the two requires clinical training, not just empathy.

-- Healing does not mean severing the bond.
+Healing does not mean severing the bond.
 It means transforming it, so that memory becomes a source of strength rather than a wound.

-- Small, value-aligned actions compound.
+Small, value-aligned actions compound.
 Rebuilding a life after profound loss is a practice, not a breakthrough.

 If you or someone you love is struggling with grief that feels stuck, you do not have to navigate it alone.
 Compassionate, specialized care exists, and carrying love forward is possible.